AkshanshRaghav/java_alarm_clock/README.md

 1. Launch the application.
 2. The current time will be displayed on the main screen.
-3. Enter the desired alarm time in `HH:MM:SS` format.
+3. Enter the desired alarm time in `HH:MM` format.
 4. Click **"Set Alarm"** to schedule it.
 5. When the time matches, the alarm will ring with a sound.
 6. Click **"Stop"** or **"Snooze"** to control the alarm.